 Help your troop brainstorm goals that are challenging while still being realistic (but even dreams that are a little too big for this year might be more realistic when your girls are older!)
 Take some time to let the girls talk about how their individual cookie goals can contribute to the entire troops’ goals and encourage them to help and support each other’s success.

 Once your troop has decided what their goals are, they can begin planning how to reach them!
 Start positive and have them state their goals as if they’ve already achieved them—”We are selling 5,000 boxes of cookies so we can build a community playground”—and imagine how accomplished they’ll feel when they finally reach those goals.

 Get your troop excited about what they can achieve, and help them plan out the steps to reach their goal:

 - Decide when and where you will hold booth sales and when girls will work on individual sales.
-Make a commitment, and schedule Cookie Sale time as you would any other extracurricular activity.
+Make a commitment, and schedule Cookie Program time as you would any other extracurricular activity.